 Agile project management with JIRA tickets

-Android developers prefer a clear division between "view" and "logic" tasks.
-Make sure your PM is aware of that.
-This division has a number of consequences:
+One consideration for you to remember is that Android developers prefer a clear division between "view" and "logic" tasks.
+Make sure your PM is aware of this.

-- It is easier to control the development rate.
+- It’s easier to control the development rate.